-The State Office Finance and Physical Facilities Operations Coordinator or Region Finance and Physical Facilities Operations Coordinator is responsible for regularly surveying facilities used for emergency operations.
-They will report any damage to the State Office Emergency Operations Coordinator or the Region Emergency Operations Coordinator will forward damage reports to the State Office Emergency Operations Coordinator who, in turn will forward the damage reports to the DHS Crisis Management Team.
+The State Office Finance and Physical Facilities Operations Coordinator or Region Finance and Physical Facilities Operations Coordinator is responsible for regularly reviewing the status of facilities used for emergency operations.
+They will report any damage to the State Office Emergency Operations Coordinator or the Region Emergency Operations Coordinator.
+The Region Emergency Operations Coordinator will forward damage reports to the State Office Emergency Operations Coordinator who, in turn, will forward the damage reports to the DHHS Crisis Management Team.